Mon 5/4, KING 5 Evening from Jim Dever's Backyard, Full Episode

 Jim Dever hosts from his backyard.
-FEATURING: Lasagna Lady, 'The Half of It' movie, viewers questions related to COVID-19, 'Buy nothing get everything' book, bathing tea-bags and casts of Star Wars.
+FEATURING: Lasagna Lady, 'The Half of It' movie, 'Buy Nothing Get Everything' book, Chromebooks for Students, and Star Wars: The Rise of Skywalker.

 LINKS TO TONIGHT'S STORIES: